 Don't try to lose weight while you're pregnant as this is not healthy for you or your baby.
 If you have a high BMI, the health professionals looking after you will be aware of this and will help you take steps to eat well and reduce the risks to you and your baby.

-So what do you do if you're underweight or overweight when you become pregnant?
-Or if you are worried about gaining too much, or too little, weight?
+So what do I do if I’m underweight or overweight when I’m pregnant?

-Don't worry - this is not uncommon.
-Lots of women are concerned about their weight during pregnancy and there are plenty of things you can do to manage this.
-Read making a weight management plan to find out more.
+Lots of women are concerned about their weight during pregnancy, but there are plenty of things you can do to manage this.

 Most types of exercise are fine even if you are overweight.
 Being active during your pregnancy is safe and healthy for you and your baby.

 It's important to look after yourself and start managing your weight as early as possible in your pregnancy to get the most benefit.
 Having some goals and planning what you're going to do will help.

 Most women who get pregnant after weight-loss surgery have an uncomplicated pregnancy and birth.